jborchma/qtrade/README.md

 # Qtrade

-This is a very basic wrapper for the [Questrade API](https://www.questrade.com/api/documentation/getting-started), a Canadian low cost broker.
+This is a very basic Python 3 wrapper for the [Questrade API](https://www.questrade.com/api/documentation/getting-started), a Canadian low cost broker.

 ## Usage